1,000+ Opportunities

 Other Funding and Opportunities This table lists current energy funding and related opportunities for Indian Tribes and Tribal entities from the U.S. Department of Energy and other federal agencies and entities.
 Other Funding and Opportunities

-Based on current listing details, eligibility includes: Federally recognized Tribes, including Alaska Native Regional and Village Corporations Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Federally recognized Tribes, including Alaska Native Regional and Village Corporations.
+Confirm the full requirements in the official notice before applying.